 Research Leave following Maternity, Adoption and Shared Parental Leave

-As part of the University’s ongoing commitment to equality and diversity any member of staff employed on a lecturing contract returning from a period of 26 weeks or more maternity, adoption or shared parental leave will be eligible to apply for a term of University research leave.
+As part of the University’s ongoing commitment to equality and diversity any member of staff employed on a contract of employment returning from a period of 26 weeks or more maternity, adoption or shared parental leave will be eligible to apply for a term of University research leave.
 The leave must be taken within 12 months of the member of staff returning to work.

 The timing of the leave must be discussed and agreed with the Head of Department – there is no requirement that the period of leave requested should begin immediately after maternity, adoption ends.
 There is no guarantee that the research leave will be approved, the usual application process will apply.